JayJohnson1/dev-notes/wp-bootstrap-tips.md

 ```
 <?php wp_footer(); ?>
 ```
-* delete the old bootstrap.min.css link in header.php
+* delete or comment out the bootstrap.min.css link in header.php
+* delete or comment out the ie10-viewport-bug-workaround.css link in header.php
+* delete or comment out the jumbotron.css link in header.php
+* delete or comment out the ie-emulation-modes-warning.js in header.php file
 * in the source page of http://getbootstrap.com/examples/jumbotron/ click on the link to jumbotron.css
 * add that css to your style.css file under the comments
 * change the class name and values to: .jumbotron { padding-top: 66px; padding-bottom: 48px; }
 * delete the old jumbotron.css link in header.php
 * copy the fonts folder from the bootstrap-3.3.6-dist folder into wp-wordstrap folder (it should be a sibling of the css and js folders)
+* delete or comment out the bootstrap.min.js script in footer.php
-* delete the debugging comment in your header.php file
+* delete or comment out the ie10-viewport-bug-workaround.js script in footer.php
 * copy bootstrap.min.js to the js folder
 * copy ie10-viewport-bug-workaround.js to the js folder
 * your final functions.php file should look like this